DimaZeland/Java-Software-Engineer/07-JUnit5/junit5-trainer/README.md

 ## JUnit 5 Trainer

-Demo project using JUnit5 and Mockito frameworks and covering unit and integration tests with 100% of the source code of the program.
+ℹ️  This project covering unit and integration tests with 100% of the source code of the program, using JUnit5 and Mockito frameworks.
+To reduce the code in the classes and extend the functionality of the Java language, the project also uses the Lombok library.
+In order to conduct full testing, an open cross-platform database management system H2 is used.
+To enrich the Assertions functionality, the project additionally uses the AssertJ library.